The real reason for the (so called) low oil price

 The hard truth is that much of what we rely on today is a mountain of lies designed to make this life seemingly predictable.
 Managers like a predictable world as this is the only thing they know.

-Besides, their allegiance is not for the company they work for but only for their own forthcomings.
-If an employer has fulfilled its purpose or suddenly is not seen as a good fit for his personal objectives anymore, they jump.
+Besides, their allegiance is not to the company they work for but only to their forthcomings.
+If an employer has fulfilled its purpose or suddenly is not seen as a good fit for its objectives anymore, they jump.
 Going through pain is not something they are prepared to do.
 And as long as they are employed in this sense, they will produce good results.

 But managers tend to see themselves as the pinnacle of human evolution and not as simple automatons that implement given metrics.
 They want to be planners and strategists; they want to be leaders and visionaries when in fact they mindlessly follow their learned patterns.